Biz-Group/fabric-v1/PRD.md

 **Convex features used:**

 - **Document database** — schema-validated tables with typed fields, references via `v.id()`, and flexible `v.any()` for transcript/analysis storage
 - **Hierarchy integrity guards** — department/process create and move mutations must verify the target parent exists before writing.
+Delete mutations are non-cascading and must refuse to remove parents that still have child records.
 If legacy orphaned records are found, they are rewired non-destructively into recovery parents rather than deleting child processes, conversations, or process flows.
 - **Server functions** — `actions` for external API calls (ElevenLabs, OpenRouter), `mutations` for database writes, `queries` for reads, `httpAction` for HTTP endpoints (audio proxy)
 - **Built-in reactivity** — all `useQuery` hooks auto-update when data changes.
 No manual subscriptions needed — the UI updates live when a new conversation is inserted or its status changes
 - **Auth** — Clerk (hosted auth with prebuilt UI) + Convex JWT validation, auth gates on all queries, user profiles with onboarding on first login (Phase 5)